Ovington, Northumberland: Governance

 Ovington is in the parliamentary constituency of Hexham.

+Ovington is in the electoral ward of Stocksfield and Bywell for Northumberland County Council elections.

 Geography

 Whittle Dene is a deep woody dell which stretches southwards & joins the Tyne east of Ovington.
 The waters of this dene (peculiarly soft & clear) are the most celebrated in the north of England for whitening linen cloth.
 Mr. William Newton's bleach green, situated on this stream at the confluence of the Tyne is known and famed throughout all these northern parts.
 (Mackenzie 1825).
 The Whittle Burn can be traced back to the present day Whittledean Water Works on either side of the Roman Wall near Welton Hall.